For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 What We Don’t Like

-- There might be a few issues with hearing noises from the HVAC system after installation.
+- You may hear noises from the HVAC system after installation.

 Summary